Asquera/elasticsearch-workshop-book/src/introduction/setup.md

 # Elasticsearch Setup

-In order to follow the examples it is recommended to run an Elasticsearch instance.
-Most examples only require a single instance.
+In order to follow the examples in this book it is recommended to run an Elasticsearch instance.
+Nearly all examples only require a single instance.
 There are multiple ways to set up an environment.

+> All examples are tested with Elasticsearch 7.8.1.
+Using an earler or newer version should most likely work fine.

 ## Docker Compose (recommended)

-The recommended way is to use the same environment as used in the presentations, available at the Github repository [Asquera/elasticsearch-docker](https://github.com/Asquera/elasticsearch-docker).
-This setup uses [Docker](https://www.docker.com/) & [Docker Compose](https://docs.docker.com/compose/) to start Elasticsearch (and other containers).
+The recommended way is to use the same local setup as used in the presentations.
+The setup is available at the Github repository [Asquera/elasticsearch-docker](https://github.com/Asquera/elasticsearch-docker).
+It uses [Docker](https://www.docker.com/) & [Docker Compose](https://docs.docker.com/compose/) to start Elasticsearch (and other containers).

 To set up the same environment:

-* ✅ [Install Docker](https://docs.docker.com/get-docker/) for your operating system
+* ✅ [Install Docker](https://docs.docker.com/get-docker/) for your operating system (if not present)
   * **Note** the Windows installation includes Compose
 * ✅ in case the installation does not include **Compose**, [install Docker Compose](https://docs.docker.com/compose/install/)